-All fees, penalties, forfeitures, and civil damages collected pursuant to the chapter Act, will be deposited with the state treasurer in the following accounts as appropriate: (3 - 18 - 22)(
+All fees, penalties, forfeitures, and civil damages collected pursuant to the chapterAct, will be deposited with the state treasurer in the following accounts as appropriate: (3-18-22)(

 01. Mine Reclamation Fund.
-The mine reclamation fund to be used by the director for mined land reclamation purposes and to administer the reclamation provisions of the chapter Act and these rules.(3 - 18 - 22)(
+The mine reclamation fund to be used by the directorDirector for mined land reclamation purposes and to administer the reclamation provisions of the chapterAct and these rules.(3 18 22)()

 02. Cyanidation Facility Closure Fund.
-The cyanidation facility closure fund to be used by the director to complete permanent closure activities and to administer the permanent closure provisions of the chapter Act and these rules.
+The cyanidation facility closure fund to be used by the directorDirector to complete permanent closure activities and to administer the permanent closure provisions of the chapterAct and these rules.
 (3-18-22)()